 With security lines at airports getting longer, and no relief in sight, enrolling in things like TSA Pre-Check and Global Entry seem more and more tempting.
-We have weighed our options and are filling you in on what you need to know.
+It is so important to be able to quickly navigate any given airport these days.

-Several months ago, we were weighing the options between TSA Pre-Check and Global Entry and decided that Global Entry was the way to go.
+Several years ago (January 2016) our travel frequency was climbing.
+We knew it was time to look at enrolling in a frequent traveler program.
+We spent some time weighing the options between TSA Pre-Check and Global Entry.
+After some comparisons and looking at our own travel style, we decided that Global Entry was the way to go.
+Especially since we were traveling internationally a bit more.
 For only $15 more per person, you got the benefits of TSA Pre-Check, plus all the other perks that the Global Entry program offers.
 We fly in and out of the US a handful of times each year, so we’re no stranger to the horrible TSA security lines as well as long customs/immigration lines at major airports.

-In January 2016, we submitted our Global Entry program applications, paid our $100/per person fees, and waited to hear back on our approvals.
-As soon as we heard back, we started looking for centers so we could set up our in-person screening appointments.
-You’d think this would be an easy process, but it hasn’t been.
-One of the reasons it hasn’t been easy is because there are no Global Entry screening locations anywhere in our state of residence.
-But, we are in major airports several times throughout the year… surely we could find an available appointment somewhere!!
-The other reason this has been difficult is due to a lack of available appointments.
+Another other reason this has been difficult is due to a lack of available appointments.
 While I’m sure this has to do with the increased popularity of the program and decreased staffing, I can say for sure it hasn’t been for a lack of trying on our parts!
-Based on our planned travels so far this year, we have tried scheduling appointments at the following airports (sometimes multiple times) to no avail:
+Based on our planned travels at that point, we tried scheduling appointments at the following airports (sometimes multiple times) to no avail:

 - Denver International Airport